 Avoid using this time to declutter your closet.
 Instead, move everything off the closet floor for a dust and clean.

 Wash your pillows and comforter (see care instructions on their labels) for a full freshening up.

 Tired yet?
 Start at one end of the house, and run a microfiber mop on every floor.
-Return to where you started, and use a steam cleaning mop or a bucket of floor-friendly surface cleaner to give everything a final shine.
-Make sure you finish at your front door so you can skip out for brunch while they dry.
+Return to where you started, and use a steam cleaning mop or bucket of floor-friendly surface cleaner to give everything a final shine (this is especially important for wood flooring).
+Make sure you finish at your front door, so you can skip out for brunch while the floors dry.

 Originally published on April 18, 2017.
 Updated with new information March 17, 2018.